Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Summary

 \section{Summary}

 It is well known that symmetry and anomaly can constrain the low energy properties of quantum systems.
 However, even given a symmetry and/or an anomaly, there still can be a lot of allowed possible low energy properties, which are hard to organize and hard to understand.
-In this paper, we used a holographic point of view, proposed in \Rf{JW190513279,JW191213492,KZ200514178,CW220303596}, to perceive symmetry and anomaly, and also to generalize them.
-This allows us to organize the low energy properties according to their patterns of spontaneous \catsymm\ breaking and their unbroken \catsymm.
+In this paper, we used Symm/TO correspondence proposed in \Rf{JW190513279,JW191213492,KZ200514178,CW220303596}, to view symmetry and anomaly from a new point of view, and also to place them in a more generalized framework.
+This allows us to organize the low energy properties according to the condensation patterns and their reduced \symmTO.
+These patterns of condensations can describe, in a unified way, symmetry breaking phases, symmetry enriched topological phases, symmetry protected topological phases, and gapless critical points connecting these phases.
+These patterns of \symmTO\ reductions, and the associated gapped/gapless phases, are classified by the condensable algebras $\cA$ in the \symmTO\ $\eM$.